Agios Kirikos – Mykonos

 Ferries to Cyclades Islands

-The price of a ferry from Agios Kirikos to Mykonos typically range between $27* and $51*.
-On average the Agios Kirikos Mykonos ferry is $29*.
-The cheapest Agios Kirikos Mykonos ferry prices start from $27*.
-The average price for a foot passenger is $29*.
+Ferry prices for a ferry from Agios Kirikos to Mykonos typically range between $28* and $94*.
+On average the Agios Kirikos Mykonos ferry is $59*.
+The cheapest Agios Kirikos Mykonos ferry prices start from $28*.
+The average price for a foot passenger is $53*.
+The average price for a Agios Kirikos Mykonos car ferry is $260*.

 More routes than anyone else.